-Do you have a big plan for learning to play the tongue drum?
-Make your choice for the B Celtic Double Ding.
-It’s a perfect drum to upgrade your playing technique from zero to hero and from hero to a pro-level.
+The B Celtic Double Ding is a perfect drum to upgrade your playing technique from zero to hero and from hero to a pro-level.
 Beginners will love this scale as it is very melodic and easy to handle.
 Seasoned musicians will appreciate the harmonious sound of the instrument, the ease to improvise and the increased number of notes that give more room for experiments.

 This scale is tuned in B and has an additional A-bass note.
 Like a two-side coat which is bright and colorful from the outside and dark from the inside, the B Celtic has two sides.
 You can choose between the two moods – the cheerful A major and the moody B minor – by switching the keynote of the melody.

 It’s one of the first steel drums that was designed by RAV Vast and is the first experimental steel tongue drums that has two notes in the same area.

 The Double Ding scale belongs to Celtic music culture, so the melodies played with this steel tongue drum has this specific Irish flavour.
 It can remind you of the ancient times, the songs about the feats of King Arthur and the love story of Tristan and Isolde.